kekse1/noto-emoji-animation/README.md

 * All downloads are working asynchronous, and also every file operation (I really like efficiency ;)~
 * Configurable downloads: maximum concurrent ones and limit on how many connections per second are intiated.
 * The images itself are stored in the same fs hierarchy like at the Google servers, so _image **mirroring**_ is possible.
+* Additionally creates symbolic links to the images by all possible tags! ;)~
 * A _**TAG** INDEX_ not only in JSONs, but also in the **`tag/` directory**.
 Full of **symbolic links** to lookup for!
 * Three `.json` output files are created (see the [**`.json`** output section](#json-output) below).